iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Nesterov Original Conception of Momentum Method.md

 ### **Adapting the Algorithm for Proximal Gradient Descent**

 #### **Claim | Envelope Acceleration**
-> If $f$ in the Nesterov's algorithm is chosen to be the smooth part of the compositie $f = g + h$, we can change the condition in (c) part of the algorithm and assert the same kind of descent condition using the Forward Backwards Envelope.
+> If $f$ in the Nesterov's algorithm is chosen to be the smooth part of the composite $f = g + h$, we can change the condition in (c) part of the algorithm and assert the same kind of descent condition using the Forward Backwards Envelope.

 **Justifications**